 To organize PAC activities and events.

+Promote a positive school environment/strong school community

+Strengthen/promote the partnership with the City of Coquitlam for our mutual benefit.

 SECTION IV MEMBERSHIP

 All parents and guardians of students in attendance at Smiling Creek Elementary School have the right to participate at PAC meetings as voting members, recognizing that there is one vote per family (see Voting, Section VII).
 Regular attendance at meetings is encouraged to ensure an informed opinion and to aid the expediency of meetings.